dprojects/Woodworking/Docs/README.md

   * `-5` button allows you to make smaller all vertices of all objects by `-5` points,
   * `+5` button allows you to make bigger all vertices of all objects by `+5` points.

+> [!TIP]
-**Note:** You can also use [showVertex](#showvertex), but here you can adjust the vertices more precisely and it works for all vertices, so you don't have to unselect the object or select a specific object.
+> You can also use [showVertex](#showvertex), but here you can adjust the vertices more precisely and it works for all vertices, so you don't have to unselect the object or select a specific object.

 **Text field** the text box shows the current measurements, so you can easily copy these dimensions for later use.